-Other uses and disclosures of your protected health information that are not described above will be made only with your written authorization as provided to each Component Plan.
-If you provide such authorization to a Component Plan, you may revoke the authorization in writing, and such revocation will be effective for future uses and disclosures of protected health information upon receipt.
+Other uses and disclosures of your protected health information writing, and such revocation will be effective for future uses and disclosures of protected health information upon receipt.
 However, the revocation will not be effective for information that such Component Plan has used or disclosed in reliance on the authorization.